agustinBassi/coap-connection/README.md

 The platform consists in several sub-application described below:

-* **Py-HTTP-CoAP**: An HTTP REST API which maps an HTTP PUT request (with JSON body) into desired CoAP request.
+* **HTTP-CoAP Semi Proxy**: An HTTP REST API which maps an HTTP PUT requests (with JSON body with CoAP field) into desired CoAP request.
+It is a 'Semi Proxy' because it does not map a CoAP response into HTTP method.
+Instead, it sends the CoAP response into HTTP Response Body, but always returns an HTTP 200 status code.
-* **HTTP Client**: An HTTP Client interface to interact with HTTP Sever Py-HTTP-CoAP.
+* **HTTP-Coap Web Client**: An HTTP Client interface to interact with `HTTP-CoAP Semi Proxy`.
 There, the user can configure arguments for CoAP request like CoAp server, Port, Method, Payload, etc.
 * **Embedded CoAP Server**: A git submodule of embedded CoAP server which can runs in different platforms like ESP32 or ESP8266 based in Arduino framework.
-More info in its README file.
+More info in its [README file](embedded-coap-server/README.md).

 All of this parts are well described in the [Project Wiki](https://github.com/agustinBassi/coap-connection/wiki).
 Please, refer to it in order to get all required information.